 Applications and supporting materials and documentation are reviewed by a City staff committee against program requirements and applicable City guidelines.
 City staff will determine the eligible works and costs.
 The determination of eligible works and costs and the recommendation on the application will be guided by the City's Site and Building Design Guidelines and any other City approved guidelines, as amended from time to time, and other appropriate reference material as determined by staff.
+Staff will also conduct a title search of the subject lands and may procure a Certificate of Status for the applicant, if applicable.

 For buildings designated under the Ontario Heritage Act, the façade restoration and building improvement works must be supported by documentation in the form of historic photographs or drawings clearly showing the feature(s) to be restored or reconstructed.
+Designated building will be eligible for grants over a longer time frame under this program.
 Any work that alters or impacts designated heritage attributes must be approved by the Heritage Preservation Office, the Municipal Heritage Committee, or City Council as applicable.

-As an option, City staff will utilize the actual pre-project City property taxes and estimated post-project assessed value and applicable tax rates to calculate the estimated post-project property taxes, increase in City property taxes, and the estimated annual and total grant amount to be provided.
+City staff will utilize the actual pre-project City property taxes and estimated post-project assessed value and applicable tax rates to calculate the estimated post-project property taxes, increase in City property taxes, and the estimated annual and total grant amount to be provided.
+Once actual post-project property taxes are known, they will be substituted for the estimated values as applicable.

+An application for a Central Area Revitalization (Tax Increment Based) Grant Program will be approved by Council or Council's designate.
 A recommendation report will be prepared by City staff.
 If this report recommends approval of the application, a grant agreement satisfactory to the City Solicitor and City Treasurer will also be prepared.
 This agreement will contain conditions to ensure that the project is commenced and completed in a timely fashion.
-This agreement will be forwarded to the applicant to be dated and signed.
-Once the signed agreement has been returned to the City, the Council application approval process can commence.